11th Infantry Regiment (Greece): Greco-Italian War (1940–1941)

 At the outbreak of the Greco–Italian War in October 1940, the 11th Infantry Regiment was deployed to the Epirus front as part of the defensive effort against the Italian invasion.
 The regiment participated in the counteroffensive that pushed Italian forces back into southern Albania, taking part in operations near the Gramos and Vovousa sectors.
 Throughout the winter of 1940–41, it remained engaged in holding positions in mountainous terrain under harsh weather conditions.
 The German invasion of Greece in April 1941 forced a general retreat of Greek forces, and the regiment was formally disbanded on 2 May 1941 following the collapse of organized resistance.

 Reconstitution and modern role (1945–present)

 The regiment was re-established in 1945 as a recruit training formation.
 In 1965, it was permanently stationed in Tripoli, in the Peloponnese.
 Since then, the regiment has focused on training new personnel for service in the Hellenic Army, continuing its lineage as an active unit within the 4th Infantry Division.
+It will be reduced to a battalion-strength formation.